Big hi-fi news this morning as Naim Audio and Focal announce their merger (more in our story here).

 A: Both brands have successful export strategies, across Europe, Asia and the USA.
 We will certainly be capitalising on any opportunity to introduce both brands to new markets.

-Q What is the vision for where the combined company will be in 5 years?
+Q What is the vision for where the combined company will be in five years?

 A: We will be a European champion for our industry, producing amazing products within our individual brands.